Section 31 deposits

 Landowner Statements Section 31(6) and Section 15A Commons Act 2006

-Applications for Highways Deposits of Statements and Maps & Declarations can be submitted to Central Bedfordshire Council under Section 31(6) Highways Act 1980 (link opens in new window) and landowner statements under Section 15A Commons Act 2006 (link opens in new window).
+Applications for Highways Deposits of Statements and Maps & Declarations can be submitted to us under Section 31(6) Highways Act 1980 (link opens in new window) and landowner statements under Section 15A Commons Act 2006 (link opens in new window).

 The form must be signed by every owner (or by their duly authorised representative) of the land to which the application relates, or by the secretary or some other duly authorised officer.

-A fee of £315 per application will be charged, which includes the placing of one notice on site.
-A further £95 will be charged per additional notice.
-We will invoice you on receipt of your application.
+A fee of £335.10 per application will be charged, which includes the placing of one notice on site.
+You can pay online or we will invoice you on receipt of your application.

 Acknowledgement of the application

-On receipt of the application, the council will check whether the application has been ‘duly made’.
+On receipt of the application, we will check whether the application has been ‘duly made’.

 An application will be treated as having been ‘duly made’ if it is: